 As the daughter of wine industry pioneer Jerry Lohr, Cynthia Lohr spent some of her youth in the vineyards and at the wineries, absorbing aspects of the wine industry firsthand.
 As an adult, she chose her own path, establishing a reputation for excellence in strategic marketing and public relations, working with a who’s who of leading Internet and technology companies.
 In 2002, Cynthia joined the family business as director of communications for J. Lohr Vineyards & Wines, and in 2009, she was named marketing vice president.

 Cynthia’s efforts to champion the family business led to J. Lohr being recognized as the 2010 “American Winery of the Year” by Wine Enthusiast Magazine, and the notable partnership with the National Breast Cancer Foundation to support mammograms for women in need through sales of wines from Carol’s Vineyard.
-A deeply personal story to the Lohr family, this national campaign has helped fund more than 5,000 mammograms for women who would otherwise be unable to afford them, and raise awareness for this important cause.
+A deeply personal story to the Lohr family, this national campaign has helped fund more than 7,800 mammograms for women who would otherwise be unable to afford them, and raise awareness for this important cause.
 Beginning in 2016, Cynthia transitioned to the role of trade and brand advocate for J. Lohr.
-In this important capacity, Cynthia leverages her leadership position among industry groups to support J. Lohr among trade and consumer audiences.
+In this important capacity, Cynthia leveraged her leadership position among industry groups to support J. Lohr among trade and consumer audiences.
+In 2019, Cynthia was named chief brand officer.
+In this role, Cynthia continues to collaborate with J. Lohr’s internal teams on initiatives that impact the company’s leading direct-to-consumer (DTC) sales and brand alignment and elevation strategies, respectively.

 Prior to joining J. Lohr in 2002, Cynthia was a vice president at AlexanderOgilvy Public Relations Worldwide, where her division served an array of clients including Covad Communications, TurboLinux, HomePNA, iPIX, Preview Systems, and Vicinium Systems.
 Cynthia also was director of communications for Alexa Internet, which was acquired by Amazon in 1999.
 While at technology public relations firm Niehaus Ryan Group, Cynthia led Yahoo!’s pre-IPO strategic messaging efforts helping to build the company’s consumer brand from 1995 to 1997.
 She also directed strategic communications initiatives and executed numerous product launches for VeriSign, InsWeb and Organic Online.
 Before joining Niehaus Ryan Group, Cynthia was the director of business development at PRx, a strategic marketing communications firm serving Silicon Valley technology clients.